-Mount Sonder is a 16km, grade 4 return hike located in West MacDonnell National Park, Northern Territory.
-The hike should take around 6 hours to complete.
+Mount Sonder is a 16km, grade 4 return hike in West MacDonnell National Park, Northern Territory.
+This hike typically takes 6 hours to complete.

 Warning